 This had to stop!
 I am the host is a radio show that is blessed to interview the most incredible MS scientists and clinicians from around the world.
 There has to be a way of using all of this front line information and my God given talent for research to find a way to give my immune system a fighting chance!

 I spoke with friends in the field, researched, spoke with my own doctors about my findings to make sure everything I did was safe for me.
 My lung function is now down to 18% and this is a battle I cannot afford to lose.
 My dietary, fitness (yes a quadriplegic can exercise), medication, supplement and therapy changes were trial and error.
 No two MS patients are alike, not even identical twins.
-The RNA mutations are the same, but the environmental triggers are different.
+The gene mutations are the same, but the environmental triggers are different.

 I started to get stronger.
 My kidney function improved.
 My heart is rarely in A-Fib.
 My digestive function slightly improves.
 Does that mean I am not progressing, no. I have too many other autoimmune diseases I am living with that complicate matters.
 The short list of what I refer to as my “scroll” of conditions is MS, Lupus, Parkinson’s, Rheumatoid Arthritis, Sjogrens, EDS, Fibromyalgia, Hashimoto’s, Trigeminal Neuralgia…well, the list is long.